RainbowMiner/RainbowMiner/README.md

 - if a RVN block has been found within the timespan of 5 minutes (PostBlockMining) at a pool that has "EnablePostBlockMining" set to "1", RainbowMiner will force mining RVN on this pool
 - switching to postblock mining only, if the post block miner's profit is at least 80% of the best miner's profit (field "MinProfitPercent")

+### Config\mrr.config.txt

+If pool MiningRigRentals is in use, this file contains per worker name specific configuration parameters.
+Setting any parameter to a value other then empty string will override the same-name main parameter in pools.config.txt

+### Config\mrralgorithms.config.txt

+If pool MiningRigRentals is in use, this file contains per algorithm specific configuration parameters.

+- **Enable**: set to "0" in order to disable a specific algorithm for MiningRigRentals [default=1]
+- **PriceModifierPercent**: if set to a non-empty value, this will override the PriceModifierPercent parameter in pools.config.txt and/or mrr.config.txt for an algorithm
+- **AllowExtensions**: if set to a non-empty value ("0" or "1"), this will override the AllowExtensions parameter in pools.config.txt and/or mrr.config.txt for an algorithm
+- **PriceFactor**: if set to a non-empty value, this will override the PriceFactor parameter in pools.config.txt and/or mrr.config.txt for an algorithm
+- **PriceFactorMin**: if set to a non-empty value, this will override the PriceFactorMin parameter in pools.config.txt and/or mrr.config.txt for an algorithm
+- **PriceFactorDecayPercent**: if set to a non-empty value, this will override the PriceFactorDecayPercent parameter in pools.config.txt and/or mrr.config.txt for an algorithm
+- **PriceFactorDecayTime**: if set to a non-empty value, this will override the PriceFactorDecayTime parameter in pools.config.txt and/or mrr.config.txt for an algorithm
+- **PriceRiseExtensionPercent**: if set to a non-empty value, this will override the PriceRiseExtensionPercent parameter in pools.config.txt and/or mrr.config.txt for an algorithm

 ### Config\ocprofiles.config.txt